-- A closed door may slow the spread of heat and fire. - Place a smoke alarm on every level of your home, including the basement, in every bedroom and outside each sleeping area. - Test smoke alarms monthly by pushing the test button.
-If you cannot reach the button easily, use a broom handle. - When a smoke alarm sounds, get outside and stay outside. - DO NOT remove the batteries from your smoke alarms to put in other appliances. - Replace all smoke alarms in your home every 10 years or sooner if they don't respond when testing: - For smoke alarms with a non-replaceable battery, replace the entire smoke alarm if it begins chirping. - For smoke alarms with regular batteries, replace the batteries once a year when you change your clocks (fall back, spring forward), or before if the battery starts to chirp. - Smoke alarms should be inter-connected, so when one alarm sounds, they all do. - Keep smoke alarms clean.
-Vacuum or dust your smoke alarms according to manufacturer's directions to keep them working properly. - Teach children what the smoke alarm sounds like and what to do in the event it sounds.
+- Close your bedroom door before going to sleep at night.
+A closed door may slow the spread of heat and fire.
+"Close Before You Doze!" - Place a smoke alarm on every level of your home, including the basement, in every bedroom and outside each sleeping area. - Test smoke alarms monthly by pushing the test button.
+If you cannot reach the button easily, use a broom handle. - When a smoke alarm sounds, get outside, and stay outside. - DO NOT remove the batteries from your smoke alarms to put in other appliances. - Replace all smoke alarms in your home every 10 years or sooner if they don't respond when testing: - For smoke alarms with a non-replaceable battery, replace the entire smoke alarm if it begins chirping. - o For smoke alarms with regular batteries, replace the batteries once a year when you change your clocks (fall back, spring forward), or before if the battery starts to chirp. - Smoke alarms should be inter-connected, so when one alarm sounds, they all do.